DasProsad/repressilator-simulation/README.md

 \frac{d}{dt}\lambda cI = \frac{\alpha_0}{1 + tetR^n} - \lambda cI
 \end{align}
 $$

+The equations can be solved analytically or numerically.
+A ```python``` script was written to solve and plot the dynamics of the repressilator, they show oscilatlion and limit cycle.

 <p align="center"> <img src="repressilator.png" alt="simulation of repressilator" width="300"/> </p>